vincemann/cd-history/README.md

 # cd-history

-extends cd by user-wide permanent history stack + let user cd into recently visited dirs
+extends cd by system-wide permanent dir-history stack + let user cd into recently visited dirs

 works by aliasing cd with bashfunction (in /etc/bash.bashrc), that implements those features
 to make the history system-wide